-In 2015, Tomatoes New Zealand has 149 registered members growing fresh tomatoes, with a farm gate value of around $100 million.
+In 2018, Tomatoes New Zealand has 123 registered members growing fresh tomatoes, with a farm gate value of over $130 million (end March 2018).

-The main export season runs from October to the end of March.
-Australia has traditionally been the main export destination; however the volume to that market has been decreasing, while volumes to Japan have increased in the past five years and in 2014 matched Australian volumes.
+The main export season runs from October to April.
+Australia has historically been the main export destination; however the volume to that market has been decreasing with growth in Australian indoor production, while volumes to Japan have increased since 2013.

 Fresh Tomatoes can presently only be imported from Australia.
 Those imports must be grown under a compliance programme that seeks to reduce the likelihood of those tomatoes carrying fruit fly eggs, larvae or flies, and must all be irradiated.
 The Tomatoes when sold in New Zealand must be labelled as “Irradiated”.